 Seattle University hosts a variety of senior celebrations leading up to the commencement of the graduating class.
 These celebrations honor the various sociocultural identities, academic achievements, and leadership experiences of our graduating Redhawks.

-Information about this year's Baccalaureate Mass will be shared soon!
+Information about this year's Baccalaureate Mass will be shared spring 2022!